stakater/mto-docs/content/explanation/tenant-policies/networking.md

 spec:
   podSelector: {} # The rule selects all pods
   policyTypes:
-    - Ingress # We only filter incomming traffic
+    - Ingress # We only filter incoming traffic
   ingress:
     - from:
       - namespaceSelector: